REM and deep sleep: Why you need more of both

 What are sleep cycles?

 Humans sleep in cycles.
 The best known is REM, which stands for rapid eye movement, because your eyes move rapidly during this stage of sleep.
-In general, scientists and researchers divide the cycles into two broad categories: Non-REM and REM sleep.
+In general, scientists and researchers divide the cycles into two broad categories: non-REM and REM sleep.
+I'm going to break down non-REM sleep into two further categories that are often used by sleep trackers.

 Light sleep